Whether you love it or hate it, Love Island has returned to our screens for the summer.

 For those of you who are yet to experience the Love Island craze, a group of young singles are sent into a luxury villa in Majorca with the common goal of seeking out love.
 The length of their stay on the island is dependent on votes from the public, with the opportunity for the winning couple to come home with a total of £50,000.

-Specifically targeted at a young audience, the show - alongside many other reality TV shows – can indeed have an effect on young people’s mental health.
+Specifically targeted at a young audience, the show - alongside many other reality TV shows – can impact young people’s mental health.
 This is rather unsurprising when we consider that while watching these people on our screens for two months, we are being continually inundated with uniform body types, which are not representative of the diverse society that we live in.